SITU-Research/codec/README.md

 ## Instructions for developers

-For development, clone or fork the repository and make sure to use the netlify cli to run the app, in order to simulate the netlify function that fetches the googlesheet document data.
-By default, the netlify cli will look for an .env file with the same environemnt variables as above.
+For development, clone or fork the repository and make sure to use the Netlify CLI to run the app, in order to simulate the Netlify function that fetches the googlesheet document data.
+By default, the Netlify CLI will look for an .env file with the same environment variables as above.

 ```
 git clone https://github.com/SITU-Research/codec